Puppercino/WiiSOAP/README.md

 It only just makes unnecessary messiness.

 ## What's the difference between this repo and that other SOAP repo?
-The communication templates are specifically responses only.
+This is the SOAP Server Software.
+The other repository only has the communication templates between a Wii and WSC's server.